zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec07.md

     4. Else add the parent name server IP to the *No DS* set and go to next parent name server IP.

+11. The name server names are assumed to be available at the time when the msgid is created, if the argument name is "ns" or "ns_list" even when below it is only referred to the IP address of the name servers.
+For child zone name servers refer to the *Child NS IP* set, and for the parent name servers refer to the *Parent NS Names and IPs* set.
+In both sets more than one name server name may be connected to the same IP address.
+In such a case, multiple "ns" or multiple entries in the "ns_list" should be created.

-11. If the following sets combined (i.e. the union of the sets) is identical to the *Child NS IP* set, output *[DS07_NOT_SIGNED]*.
+12. If the following sets combined (i.e. the union of the sets) is identical to the *Child NS IP* set, output *[DS07_NOT_SIGNED]*.
     * *Ignored Child NS*
     * *No Response DNSKEY Query*
     * *No Auth DNSKEY Response*
     * *Error RCODE DNSKEY Response*

-12. If the *No Response DNSKEY Query* set is non-empty then output *[DS07_NO_RESPONSE_DNSKEY]* with the list of name servers from the *No Response DNSKEY Query* set.
+13. If the *No Response DNSKEY Query* set is non-empty then output *[DS07_NO_RESPONSE_DNSKEY]* with the list of name servers from the *No Response DNSKEY Query* set.

-13. If the *No Auth DNSKEY Response* set is non-empty then output *[DS07_NON_AUTH_RESPONSE_DNSKEY]* with the list of name servers from the *No Auth DNSKEY Response* set.
+14. If the *No Auth DNSKEY Response* set is non-empty then output *[DS07_NON_AUTH_RESPONSE_DNSKEY]* with the list of name servers from the *No Auth DNSKEY Response* set.

-14. If the *Error RCODE DNSKEY Response* set is non-empty then for each [RCODE Name] in the set output *[DS07_UNEXP_RCODE_RESP_DNSKEY]* with the [RCODE Name] and list of name servers from the *Error RCODE DNSKEY Response* set.
+15. If the *Error RCODE DNSKEY Response* set is non-empty then for each [RCODE Name] in the set output *[DS07_UNEXP_RCODE_RESP_DNSKEY]* with the [RCODE Name] and list of name servers from the *Error RCODE DNSKEY Response* set.

-15. If the *Signed Response* set is non-empty then output *[DS07_SIGNED_ON_SERVER]* with the list of name servers from the *Signed Response* set.
+16. If the *Signed Response* set is non-empty then output *[DS07_SIGNED_ON_SERVER]* with the list of name servers from the *Signed Response* set.

-16. If the *No DNSKEY* set is non-empty then output *[DS07_NOT_SIGNED_ON_SERVER]* with the list of name servers from the *No DNSKEY* set.
+17. If the *No DNSKEY* set is non-empty then output *[DS07_NOT_SIGNED_ON_SERVER]* with the list of name servers from the *No DNSKEY* set.

-17. If both the *Signed Response* and *No DNSKEY* sets are non-empty then output *[DS07_INCONSISTENT_SIGNED]*.
+18. If both the *Signed Response* and *No DNSKEY* sets are non-empty then output *[DS07_INCONSISTENT_SIGNED]*.

-18. If the *Signed Response* is non-empty and the *No DNSKEY* set is empty then output *[DS07_SIGNED]*.
+19. If the *Signed Response* is non-empty and the *No DNSKEY* set is empty then output *[DS07_SIGNED]*.

-19. If the *Signed Response* is empty and the *No DNSKEY* set is non-empty then output *[DS07_NOT_SIGNED]*.
+20. If the *Signed Response* is empty and the *No DNSKEY* set is non-empty then output *[DS07_NOT_SIGNED]*.

-20. If the *No DS* sets is non-empty, then output *[DS07_NO_DS_ON_PARENT_SERVER]* with the list of name servers from the *No DS* set.
+21. If the *No DS* sets is non-empty, then output *[DS07_NO_DS_ON_PARENT_SERVER]* with the list of name servers from the *No DS* set.

-21. If the *DS in Response* sets non-empty, then output *[DS07_DS_ON_PARENT_SERVER]* with the list of name servers from the *DS in Response* set.
+22. If the *DS in Response* sets non-empty, then output *[DS07_DS_ON_PARENT_SERVER]* with the list of name servers from the *DS in Response* set.

 22. If both the *No DS* and the *DS in Response* sets are non-empty, then output *[DS07_INCONSISTENT_DS]*.

-23. If the *No DNSKEY* set is empty and the *Signed Response* set is non-empty, then do:
+24. If the *No DNSKEY* set is empty and the *Signed Response* set is non-empty, then do:
     1. If the *No DS* is non-empty and the *DS in Response* set is empty, then output *[DS07_NO_DS_FOR_SIGNED_ZONE]*.